 As of November 1, 2017, the 2018 and 2019 DV Lotteries are not canceled.
 If you were going to enter the lottery, do so by November 22, 2017, for the 2019 DV Lottery.
 There is a possibility that the program will change or be eliminated in the future, but the previous attempts to eliminate the program have received little support.

 During his campaign, Donald Trump pledged to eliminate the Diversity Immigrant Visa program, also known as the Green Card Lottery.
-Operated by the State Department, the DV program’s random lottery attempts to diversify the United States by issuing 50,000 permanent resident visas each year to individuals in eligible countries who meet the education and work experience criteria.
+Operated by the State Department, the DV program’s random lottery attempts to diversify the U.S by issuing 50,000 permanent resident visas each year to individuals in eligible countries who meet the education and work experience criteria.
 Approximately 14 million people enter the lottery each year.

 There is one recent change to the green card lottery; citizens of Bangladesh, Brazil, Canada, Mainland China, Colombia, Dominican Republic, El Salvador, Haiti, India, Jamaica, Mexico, Nigeria, Pakistan, Peru, Philippines, South Korea, the UK, and Vietnam are no longer eligible to enter the lottery, since they are well represented in the U.S.